Phlebotomy Certification and Salary: CPT vs PBT vs RPT in 2026

 - + ASCP board-certified credential recognized internationally

-- + Higher salary premium
+- + Highest salary premium among phlebotomy-only certifications

-- - Requires more clinical hours upfront
+- - Requires 1,040 hours of clinical experience upfront

-- - Higher exam fee
+- - Higher exam fee ($215)

-- - More CE credits for renewal
+- - More CE credits for renewal (36 vs 10)

 RPT - Registered Phlebotomy Technician